Axway/Cloud-Automation/APIM/Techlabs/EMT_step_by_step/APIM_Docker_image_creation/Readme.md

 - APIGateway DockerScripts (latest)
     - https://support.axway.com/fr/search/index/type/Downloads/sort/created%7Cdesc/ipp/10/product/324/version/3034/subtype/47
 - A valid license file
-- A FED for the ANM component
+- A FED for the ANM component.
+It must contains the appropriate certificate on the listener 8091.
-- A FED for the API Manager component
+- A FED for the API Manager component.
+All environment variable for cassandra, mysql must be set.
+A healthcheck must be created for Kubernetes probes.
 - Dependencies
     - mysql-connector-java-5.1.46.jar